Aliyu Aziz

 Aliyu Abubakar Aziz is a chartered engineer with over 30 years post-qualification experience in information technology, management, and administration.
-He is the current Director General and Chief Executive Officer of Nigeria's National Identity Management Commission (NIMC).
+He is the former Director General and Chief Executive Officer of Nigeria's National Identity Management Commission (NIMC).
 He had previously worked with some of the most progressive Government Institutions in Nigeria during their transformative years.

 Aziz is a graduate of Ahmadu Bello University, Zaria where he received a B.Eng in Civil Engineering and an M.Sc. in Structural Engineering with specialty in Computer-aided design.
 He started his working career as a Graduate Assistant in the Civil Engineering Department of the university.
-He went on to become a Principal Partner of Integrated Engineering Associates (IEA), where he designed and supervised several prominent buildings and bridges in Kaduna and Abuja environs, including NUC Secretariat, PHCN Headquarters, AP Plaza, NACB Office block, and Nigeria Ports Authority Headquarters. and many others.
-He has served as consultant for numerous public and private sector organizations on Engineering and Information Technology issues including Afri Projects Consortium, National Poverty Alleviation Programme and the Nigeria Police.
+He went on to become a Principal Partner of Integrated Engineering Associates (IEA), where he designed and supervised several prominent buildings and bridges in Kaduna and Abuja environs, including NUC Secretariat, PHCN Headquarters, AP Plaza, NACB Office block, and Nigeria Ports Authority Headquarters and many others.

-He has developed several software applications for Finite Element structural analysis and design of reinforced concrete pad footings, hollow clay pots, wind analysis of multi-storey buildings, analysis and design of two-way solid slabs, and design of sections.
-He is proficient in countless high level programming languages including BASIC, FORTRAN, APL, C++, LISP, TCL/TK, PYTHON, and currently engaged with JAVA on the client side and PHP on the server side.